 - Guidelines For Teaching Remedial Reading.
 This book by Lillie Pope gives suggestions for additional games and motivational approaches, procedures, word lists, guides to inexpensive instructional materials, and techniques for teaching word attack skills. - LWR Phonics Mini Charts reproductions of the first five charts in Skill Book1 (the charts in the book may be photocopied).
-These can be cut apart like a puzzle or used to make flash cards. - Focus on Phonics 1, 2, 3, & 4, Workbook for Skill Books.
-1, 2, 3, & 4 - Crossword Puzzles for Skill Books 1, 2, 3, & 4. - Recycle Skill Books 1 & 2 for students working in Skill Books 3 & 4 by: - o Rewriting sentences adding adjectives and adverbs - o Substituting pronouns for nouns - o Making "Who, What, Why" questions - o Changing verb tense to past or future. - During sessions with a student, consider making use of a computer, typewriter, tape recorder, or role-playing. - Anagrams, Bingo, Lotto, map-type games, quiz games are some of the games that can be adapted for reading practice.
+These can be cut apart like a puzzle or used to make flash cards. - Focus on Phonics 1, 2a, 2b, 3, & 4, Workbook for Skill Books.
+1, 2, 3, & 4 - Crossword Puzzles for Skill Books 1, 2, 3, & 4 - Recycle Skill Books 1 & 2 for students working in Skill Books 3 & 4 by: - ✓ Rewriting sentences adding adjectives and adverbs - ✓ Substituting pronouns for nouns - ✓ Making "Who, What, Why" questions - ✓ Changing verb tense to past or future.